danjperron/squirrel_deterent/README.md

 And now you are ready to connect via serial using /dev/rfcomm1

 To drive the  windshield washer pump I'm using a 3Dprinter bed heater controller.
-I change the resistopr on the opto to enable 3.3V output.
+I change the resistor on the opto to enable 3.3V output.
 From 10K to 1K.